 In 1936, he put both adobes up for sale, but as there were no immediate takers, he leased the properties.
 For a short time, the Covarrubias adobe became a restaurant and nightclub.
 Los Adobes de los Rancheros, a non-profit corporation affiliated with Los Rancheros Visitadores, the fraternal men’s riding group, purchased both adobes for $15,000 in 1938.
 In 1940, the Rancheros undertook a massive reconstruction of the building, including buttressing the west and south walls.
 Joseph Plunkett, designer of the Arlington Theatre, and Charles Urton, builder of the Granada Building, supervised the work.

 The adobe became home for a shifting variety of businesses and groups.
 It was home to the British War Relief Society during World War II.
 It was also home at one time or another to the Chamber of Commerce, Old Spanish Days, and the office of the Santa Barbara National Horse and Flower Show.
 The adobe was declared a California State Historical Landmark in 1959.
 It is a Santa Barbara City Landmark and is on the National Register of Historic Places.

 In 1964, the Santa Barbara Historical Society bought both the Covarrubias and Historic adobes.
-Today a portion of the former serves as the office of the Society’s Docent Council.
 The adobe is also the site for weddings, Fiesta events, and other community activities.